iOS Developer in search for meaning 🧘♂️

 }

-Yes we can!
-What if we treat each different type of item as a Component that knows how to render itself and in which type of UITableViewCell it can be rendered?
+What if each item knew how to render itself and which cell type it belongs to?

 protocol Component {